 compiled by the North Hills Genealogists in 1997 from the tombstones and funeral home log book and other records of the cemeteries.
 This hardbound, library-quality book on 203 acid-free pages contains a 4-page insert including the “Membership Register of the Pine Creek Reformed Presbyterian Church as of May 1 1843” and the “Baptisms of the Rev. John Galbraith from 1843-1865.”
 Complete index available.

 This cemetery book documents the final resting places of many settlers of the area.
 It includes not only complete tombstone readings for the Pine Creek, Depreciation Lands, and Hampton Cemeteries, but also the lot owners’ book for the latter and a guide to the other five cemeteries in Hampton Township.
 Each stone has been recorded exactly with dates, relationships, epitaphs, stone carvers’ names, war veterans and other notations such as the condition of the stone or whether any other marker or a photo of the deceased was present.
 It also contains many photographs of the gravestones, histories of the cemeteries, and maps of the area, both current and from 1876.
 An everyname index includes maiden names when known.
-Only $19.95 plus $3 shipping.
-(Pennsylvania residents, please add $1.40 tax.)
+Originally $19.95 plus shipping and tax for Pennsylvania residents.
+Now only $15, limited supply.
 Discount for libraries (see www.NorthHillsGenealogists.org).

 This definitive work documents the final resting places of many suburban Pittsburgh settlers and their descendants.
 It includes complete tombstone readings for all the old cemeteries of the two townships as well as other information, such as church records, when available.
 Every stone has been recorded exactly as the information appears with dates, relationships, epitaphs, stone carvers’ names, symbols and other notations.
 An everyname index includes maiden names, military service units when known, and funeral homes.
 This 496-page hard bound, library-quality book contains many gravestone photos, along with area maps and histories.

-Price $39.95, plus 7% sales tax for Pennsylvania residents and $4.00 shipping & handling.
+Originally $39.95, plus 7% sales tax for Pennsylvania residents plus shipping, it is now only $15.
 Discount for libraries (see www.NorthHillsGenealogists.org where an every name index is available).

 Third in a series of cemetery reading books covering northern Allegheny County, this hard cover, library-quality 368-page book includes seven cemeteries with fresh readings for all the tombstones plus comparisons to previous readings and unpublished church records.
 Descriptions of each stone are given with color, condition, symbols, and stone carvers’ names.
 Indexed and cross-referenced with maiden names, military units, place of origin, and funeral home directors, the book also includes maps, photos, illustrations, directions to the cemeteries and their histories.

-Price $29.95, plus 7% sales tax for Pennsylvania residents and $4 shipping & handling.
-Discount for libraries, NHG members, and combination offers (see www.NorthHillsGenealogists.org where an every name index is available).
+Originally $29.95, plus 7% sales tax for Pennsylvania residents plus shipping, it is now only $15.
+Discount for libraries (see www.NorthHillsGenealogists.org where an every name index is available).